I use my smaller car and sometimes drive in free gear mode – Senyo Hosi laments fuel price hikes

 “Under my circumstances, I prefer to drive my smaller car at home.
 When I drive my Nissan Patrol, the first thing I do is press the eco button.
 When I’m going small, me te free [I put it in free gear to keep going].
 I just take my leg off because I have to manage myself.
 If I had options, I’d be happy to move commercially,” Senyo Hosi said.

-There have been fuel price hikes in recent times, with some pump stations selling products such as petrol and diesel between GH₵10 and GH₵11.
+There has been fuel price hikes in recent times with some pump stations selling products such as petrol and diesel between GH₵10 and GH₵11.

 You can also watch the latest episode of People & Places here: